Chemaclass/knob-mvc/README.md

 All controllers are inside mvc/controllers.

-* BaseController -> All controller should extend from this one
+* BaseController: All controller should extend from this one.
 * AjaxController: Controller for ajax petitions.
 * BackendController: Controller  for backend stuff.
 * HomeController: Controller for all files from WP: